carta/flipper-client/README.md

 ```

-If a check has one Condition with multiple checks, both need to be satisfied for `is_enabled` to return true.
+If a flag has one Condition with multiple checks, both need to be satisfied for `is_enabled` to return true.

 Example: